 Doctors pay billions of dollars each year to settle medical malpractice lawsuits.
 Florida is no exception.
-In fact, reports show that Florida healthcare professionals paid more in medical malpractice settlements and verdicts than most U.S. states between 2004 and 2018.
+In fact, reports show that Florida healthcare professionals paid more in settlements and verdicts than most U.S. states between 2004 and 2018.
 Only New York and Pennsylvania had higher payout rates.

-The most common types of medical malpractice claims involve:
+The most common medical malpractice claims involve: